-2. That physicians serve as strong advocates in initiatives seeking to eliminate FGM/C.
+2. That physicians serve as strong advocates for those who have undergone FGM/C.

-Physicians are uniquely positioned to lead initiatives that work to reduce the incidence of FGM/C and to advocate for this purpose alongside community groups.
-However, it is critical that these initiatives do not propagate the stigma that already surrounds this important issue.
-As subject experts witnessing the harmful effects of FGM/C and developing relationships with those affected by FGM/C, physicians are critical to advocating for culturally-sensitive initiatives to reduce FGM/C without alienating victims and while engaging the relevant stakeholders.
+Physicians are uniquely positioned to lead initiatives that work to alleviate healthcare shortcomings for those who have undergone FGM/C and to reduce stigma and misconceptions surrounding this issue among healthcare professionals.
+Should physicians choose to engage in such advocacy, it is critical that they ensure that these initiatives are community-grounded and do not propagate the stigma that already surrounds this issue.
+As those witnessing the effects of FGM/C and developing relationships with those